About us

 Alexandra Pringle

-Publisher - the fourth person to join Virago Press in the 1970s, editor-in-chief of Bloomsbury Publishing for more than two decades working with such bestselling authors as Khaled Hosseini, Donna Tartt and Elizabeth Gilbert; Women’s Prize winners Ann Patchett, Madeline Miller, Kamila Shamsie and Susanna Clarke; Booker Prize winner George Saunders and Nobel Prize winner Abdulrazak Gurnah.
-She comes from the Afriats, a family of Berber Jewish traders whose caravans travelled from Timbuktu to Mogador with gum arabic, ostrich feathers & spices.
-The Silk Road Slippers logo is her family trademark from the 1920s when the Afriats brought indigo from Pondicherry and cotton from Manchester to make cloth for the Tuareg, the blue men of the Sahara.
+Writer, editor, literary agent and publisher.
+She was the fourth person to join Virago Press in the ‘70s.
+As agent she represented Deborah Levy, Ali Smith, Maggie O’Farrell, Amanda Foreman and others.
+She was editor-in-chief of Bloomsbury Publishing for more than two decades, working with bestselling authors Khaled Hosseini, Donna Tartt and Elizabeth Gilbert; Women’s Prize winners Ann Patchett, Madeline Miller, Kamila Shamsie and Susanna Clarke; Booker Prize winners George Saunders and Margaret Atwood, and Nobel Prize winner Abdulrazak Gurnah.
+She comes from the Afriats, an ancient family of Berber Jewish traders whose caravans travelled from Timbuktu to Mogador.
+The Silk Road Slippers logo is her family trademark from the ‘20s.
+She is writing a memoir, Caravan, to be published by Canongate in the UK and Simon & Schuster in the US.
+She is Visiting Professor at the Centre for Fiction at Manchester Metropolitan University.

 • Faiza S Khan